tomeichlersmith/ldmx-ecal-validation/characterize/averages.md

         num_included = np.count_nonzero(selection)
         # calculate mean and std dev
         mean, stdd = weightedmean(values[selection], weights[selection])
-        # determine new selection
+        # determine new selection, since this variable was defined outside
+        #   the loop, we can use it in the `while` line and it will just be updated
         selection = (values > (mean - sigma_cut*stdd)) & (values < (mean + sigma_cut*stdd)) & (weights > 0)

-    # left loop, meaning we settled into a state where nothing it outside sigma_cut standard deviations
+    # left loop, meaning we settled into a state where nothing is outside sigma_cut standard deviations
     #   from our mean
     return mean, stdd
 ```